Femoroacetabular impingement syndrome

 Conclusion

-Since there is already osteoarthrosis in this patient, he is not a candidate for an arthroscopic treatment.
+Since there is already a subtle osteoarthritis in this patient, he is

-He was treated consevatively with physiotherapy.
+He was treated conservatively with physiotherapy, exercise therapy,

 Subspine impingement